-There's truth in the adage "there's no place like home".
+"There's no place like home."

 How we perceive the world, our relationships, identity, career choices, and how we choose to raise our families are all affected by where we grow up.
 There is a flourishing interest among psychologists and academics in what is often termed the "psychology of place".
-Research shows that a secure attachment to place increases wellbeing, and the longer we stay in one place, the stronger our attachment to it.